-However, the main home exclusion is available to Marama because she uses more than 50% of the area of the property is used for the dwelling that is her main home.
-The grazing land is an area for her hobby-farming activity, and the area of native bush is used to enhance her enjoyment and the aesthetic value of her dwelling.
+However, the main home exclusion is available to Marama because she uses the property entirely for the dwelling that is her main home.
+The grazing land is used for her hobby-farming activity, and the area of native bush is used to enhance her enjoyment and the aesthetic value of her dwelling.
 Therefore, the sale of Marama's property will not be taxed under the bright-line test.